openbmc/phosphor-power/phosphor-power-sequencer/docs/monitoring_chassis_pgood.md

 - If this is a single chassis system:
   - Log an error specifying an inability to read the chassis power good status.
-  - Do **not** power off the system.
-  - Leave the `pgood` property set to the value 1.
+  - Leave the `pgood` property of the system and chassis set to the value 1.
+  - `phosphor-chassis-state-manager` will **not** power off the system
 - If this is a multiple chassis system:
+  - If the read failure was due to hardware communication problems:
+    - Log an error specifying an inability to read the chassis power good status.
+    - Do not specify that hardware isolation should occur for the chassis.
+    - Leave the `pgood` property of the system and chassis set to the value 1.
+  - If the read failure was due to `Available` being false:
+    - Log an error specifying an inability to read the chassis power good status.
+    - Leave the `pgood` property of the system and chassis set to the value 1.
+  - If `Present` was false:
+    - Log an error specifying the chassis is missing.
+    - Set `pgood` value to 0 for the chassis.
+Leave the `pgood` property of the system set to the value 1.
   - If the chassis is experiencing a blackout:
-    - Set `pgood` value to 0.
     - Log an error specifying an input power problem.
-    - Power the system off and then on again.
-If the chassis's `Available` property is false, the chassis will not be powered on.
-  - If the chassis is not experiencing a blackout:
-    - Log an error specifying an inability to read the chassis power good status.
-    - Do **not** power off the system.
-    - Leave the `pgood` property set to the value 1.
+    - Set `pgood` value to 0 for the chassis.
+Leave the `pgood` property of the system set to the value 1.
+  - `phosphor-chassis-state-manager` will **not** power off the system